-Unlike Simulink® signals, which are essentially unitless, physical signals can have units associated with them.
-You specify the units along with the parameter values in the block dialogs, and Simscape™ unit manager performs the necessary unit conversion operations when solving a physical network.
+Parameters, variables, and physical signals can have units associated with them.
+You specify the units along with the parameter values in the block dialogs and Property Inspector, and Simscape™ unit manager performs the necessary unit conversion operations when solving a physical network.
 Simscape blocks support standard measurement systems.
 The default block units are meter-kilogram-second or MKS (SI).

 Simscape software comes with a library of standard units, and you can define additional units as needed (see Unit Definitions).
 You can use these units in your block diagrams: